-This policy will contribute to the safeguarding of children at St John's C of E VA First School by:
+This policy will contribute to the safeguarding of children at St John's CEVA First School by:

-- Clarifying safeguarding expectations for members of the education setting's community, staff, governing body, learners, and their families. - ❖ Contributing to the establishment of a safe, resilient, and robust safeguarding culture in the setting built on shared values; and that our learners are treated with respect and dignity, taught to treat each other and staff with respect, feel safe, have a voice, and are listened to. - Supporting contextual safeguarding practice recognising that the setting's site can be a location where harm can occur. - Setting expectations for developing knowledge and skills within the setting's community (staff, learners, parents/carers) to the signs and indicators of safeguarding issues and how to respond to them. - Early identification of need for vulnerable learners and provision of proportionate interventions to promote their welfare and safety. - Working in partnership with learners, parents, and other agencies in the Local Safeguarding Partnership including Early Help.
+- Clarifying safeguarding expectations for members of the education setting's community, staff, governing body, learners, and their families. - Contributing to the establishment of a safe, resilient, and robust safeguarding culture in the setting built on shared values; and that our learners are treated with respect and dignity, taught to treat each other and staff with respect, feel safe, have a voice, and are listened to. - Supporting contextual safeguarding practice recognising that the setting's site can be a location where harm can occur. - Setting expectations for developing knowledge and skills within the setting's community (staff, learners, parents/carers) to the signs and indicators of safeguarding issues and how to respond to them. - Early identification of need for vulnerable learners and provision of proportionate interventions to promote their welfare and safety.

+• Working in partnership with learners, parents, and other agencies in the Local Safeguarding Partnership including Early Help.

-St John's C of E VA First School is named as a relevant agency in the Local Safeguarding Partnership (Somerset Safeguarding Children Partnership).
-This policy sets out its statutory duty to co-operate, follow and comply with published arrangements as set out by the Somerset Safeguarding Children Partnership's professional expectations, roles, and responsibilities
+St John's CEVA First School is named as a relevant agency in the Local Safeguarding Partnership (Somerset Safeguarding Children Partnership).
+This policy sets out its statutory duty to co-operate, follow and comply with published arrangements as set out by the Somerset Safeguarding Children Partnership's professional expectations, roles, and responsibilities.

-1.5 Professional Expectations and Roles and Responsibilities
+1.5 Professional expectations, roles and responsibilities.